spcourse/mcs/_schedules/mcs/index.md

 - having a passing grade for modules 1 - 3
 - have an average 5.5 or higher for levels 3 to 6
 - have at least a 5.5 for the final exam

+**Relaxation update!** You don't need to submit Level 6 to pass the course, although submitting it is required to earn full marks.
+For example, if you pass Levels 1 through 3 and have an average score of 5.5 for Levels 4 and 5, you will receive at least a 5.5 for your assignments.
+This minimum score applies even if you choose not to submit Level 6 or if you receive a low grade for it.

 Details: